ingchips/ING918XX_SDK_SOURCE/examples/ext_raw_packet/README.md

 This example demonstrates how to:

-* Tx/Rx raw packets using "extension" bundle.
+* Tx/Rx raw packets using "extension" bundle;

-Note: Build with macro "FOR\_TX=1" & "FOR\_TX=0"
-to get a pair of Tx/Rx apps.
+* Make ING916 into a tester for Freq Offset Tester.